federicoculloca/parrotsay-lite/README.md

 ## Building.

-This has been tested only with gcc 6.3.0 and TinyCC 0.9.27 in Debian Stretch.
+This has been tested only with:

+* gcc 6.3.0 in Debian Stretch
+* TinyCC 0.9.27 in Debian Stretch
+* clang 6.0.0 on FreeBSD 11.2-RELEASE (with warnings)

 To build just do

     gcc parrotsay.c -o parrotsay

+Or

+    clang parrotsay.c -o parrotsay